life is a coflatmap

 case state => state

-This is exactly the signature of coflatMap, which advances the state of the game.
-Done repeatedly, it "builds" state as it successively ~coflatMap~s.
+of the game.
+Done repeatedly, it "builds" state as it successively

 def evolve(game: GameOfLife): GameOfLife =